The Forerunner

 A Great Tribulation

-14 “Now when you see ‘the abomination that causes desolation’6 standing where it7 should not be” (let the reader understand), “then let those who are in Judea flee to the mountains.
+14 “Now when you see the abomination that causes desolation6 standing where it7 should not be” (let the reader understand), “then let those who are in Judea flee to the mountains.
 15 He who is on his roof must not come down, nor should he enter his house to take anything out; 16 and he who is out in the field must not come back to get his cloak.
 17 But woe to those who are pregnant, and to those who are nursing infants in those days!
-18 And pray that it will not take place in winter; 19 for these will be days of tribulation unlike any that has ever occurred from the beginning of the creation that God created until now, or ever will until then.
+18 And pray that it will not take place in winter; 19 for in those days there will be tribulation, the likes of which has not been seen from the beginning of the creation that God created until now—and never again will be.
 20 And unless the Lord had cut short those days, no flesh would be saved; but for the elect’s sake—those whom he has chosen for himself—he has cut them8 short.
 21 Then if anyone says to you, ‘Look, here is the Messiah!’ or, ‘Look, there he is!’ don’t believe him.
-22 For false messiahs and false prophets will arise and perform9 signs and wonders, in order, to deceive, if it were possible, even the elect.
+22 For false messiahs and false prophets will arise and perform9 signs and wonders in order to deceive, if it were possible, even the elect.
 23 But as for you, stay on guard!
 I have told you everything ahead of time.

 The Coming of the Son of Man